Nwakakukaks/prototype/frontend/README.md

 ## RequestForStartup (RFS)

-Hackathon project for the Sonic DeFAI Hackathon.
+Hackathon project for the Electronuem DeFAI Hackathon.